What are the key statistics about gallbladder cancer?

 Of these new cases, a little less than 4 in 10 (about 4,000 cases) will be gallbladder cancers.

 Gallbladder cancer is not usually found until it has become advanced and causes symptoms.
-Only about 1 out of 5 gallbladder cancers is found in the early stages, where the cancer has not yet spread beyond the gallbladder.
+Only about 1 of 5 gallbladder cancers is found in the early stages, when the cancer has not yet spread beyond the gallbladder.

 The chances of survival for patients with gallbladder cancer depend to a large extent on how advanced it is when it is found.
 For statistics on survival rates, see the section “Survival statistics for gallbladder cancer by stage.”